 - Integration of a panic button in the app to make the taxi-hailing service safer for users.

-- You can offer ‘book for others’ option so that people can book taxis for their friends, relatives and family members.
+- You can offer the ‘book for others’ option so that people can book taxis for their friends, relatives, and family members.

 Listed below are some of the features that are unique to the driver’s side of the application.

-- Driver’s status and profile – Service administrators, need to verify the details of the driver, including the license and vehicular insurance and all other necessary documentation.
-The profile status informs whether a particular driver is available or busy.
+- Driver’s status and profile– Service administrators need to verify the details of the driver, including the license and vehicular insurance and all other necessary documentation.
+The profile status notifies if a particular driver is available or busy.

 - Navigation – The driver app must provide a map functionality that marks the fastest route to the destination.
 Integration with Google Maps should help optimize routes based on traffic, as well.

 - Driver Delivery Stats – If you are wondering how to develop an app like Uber, focus on integrating driver statistics into your service.
 These reports should include in-depth information regarding the number of trips a driver completes and monthly earning details as well.